hannobraun/hanno.braun-odw.eu/content/_index.md

 Hey, I'm Hanno!
 I'm a self-employed software developer and maker, living in the beautiful [Odenwald](/made-in-odenwald/2.jpg) region in Germany.

+### Fornjot

+I'm working on [Fornjot](https://www.fornjot.app/), an early-stage project to create a next-generation, code-first CAD application.
+I had been experimenting with this for years, until I made it my primary professional focus in early 2022.

+If you're interested, check out [Fornjot's website](https://www.fornjot.app/) or the [GitHub repository](https://github.com/hannobraun/Fornjot).
+If you want to support the project, [please consider sponsoring me](https://github.com/sponsors/hannobraun).

 ### Interests

 I'm interested in making, automation, manufacturing, and small businesses that do all that.
 I enjoy nature (which is why I live pretty much in the middle of it), and believe we should do what we can to preserve it.